mercadopago/devsite-docs/guides/additional-content/homologator/homologator.en.md

 >
 > Actions indicated as **required** must be completed to add points that will improve the quality of your integration, while those indicated as **best practices** will not impact the score.

-After finishing the indicated actions, click on **Update score** to complete the measurement and leave your application complete for integration.
+After completing the indicated actions, click **Refresh score** to reassess the quality and leave your application complete for integration.